 Several months ago, I got an email from a PR company about a trip to the Grand Canyon.
 Zip lining?
 Hiking?
 Riding mules?
+River rafting trips?
 Sign me up, we love adventure!
-I pitched it to the family and some were excited, but as we got talking about it, the location morphed from the mighty Grand Canyon to Kernville, California, so we could go camping at Kern River.
+I pitched it to the family and some were excited, but as we got talking about it, the location morphed from the mighty Grand Canyon to Kernville, California, so we could go camping at Kern River up in Kern County.

 If only it was that simple…

 There was a lot of Kern river camping trip preparation, which I wrote about here.
 We ran into a few obstacles, like my son’s summer school program and making sure we had someone to house-sit and water the garden.
 (The school worked with us eventually, and wonderful friends stepped in to take care of things on the homefront.)
 Then the weekend was here.
 The husband brought the RV home and packing ensued.

 It was a lot of work.
 I say that as the person who left midway to attend a press junket, so by the time I got home, all that was left was my personal items, random kitchen items (cast-iron pans, a Dutch oven, k-cups for the Keurig) and all the hygiene and first aid items.
 (Never leave home to go camping without plenty of drinking water, anti-itch meds, a form of Benadryl, baby powder and a few more things that will keep people comfortable in the event of minor health issues.)

 We pulled out bright and early Monday morning.
 I rode in the truck with the husband, Missie the Yorkie on my lap.
 We stopped once for gas, in Inyokern, then headed straight to the RV park.
 It was an easy drive, and we stopped at the edge of Lake Isabella for a photo opp.
 We got some of our best photos there!